Strong-Field Double Ionization in a Three-Electron Atom: Momentum Distribution Analysis: Conclusions

 \section{Conclusions}

-We have studied strong-field double ionization in a three-electron system by applying a simplified, reduced-dimensionality model with three active electrons.
+We have studied strong-field double ionization in a three-electron atom by applying a simplified, reduced-dimensionality model with three active electrons.
 Special attention has been paid to the spin-induced symmetry of the spatial part of the wavefunction and its influence on the final two-photoelectron momentum distribution.
 Partial momentum distributions originating from different sets of spins of outgoing electrons were identified.
 Thereafter, the distribution exhibiting the famous V-structure was undoubtedly linked with the escape of electrons with opposite spins; we have shown that it corresponds to the RII channel thus providing a quantum support for the classically grounded connection between the V-structure and direct ionization.
 Furthermore, the latter distribution was contrasted with the one resulting from the escape of electrons with same spins and displaying suppressed correlation.
 Changes in the photoelectron momentum distribution with increasing field amplitude was discussed and found coherent with data known from literature.
 Finally, possible relationship between the observed changes and various RESI mechanisms was discussed and the direction of future research was indicated.
+The obtained results could be extended to atomic ions with three valence electrons of $s^2p^1$ configuration.